EighteenZi/rocksdb_wiki/Write-Stall.md

 RocksDB has extensive system to slow down writes when flush or compaction can't keep up with the incoming write rate.
-Without such a system, if users keep write more than the hardware can handle, the database will:
+Without such a system, if users keep writing more than the hardware can handle, the database will:

 * Increase space amplification, which could lead to running out of disk space;
 * Increase read amplification, significantly degrading read performance.